nperony/pybatchgeotag/README.md

 ## Future changes

-* Add timezone support for locations, and pictures
 * Fork pexif and make it Python3-compatible
+* Add support for place names instead of coordinates in location history file
 * Convert the data structure and interpolation routine to Pure Python, to remove the pandas dependency
 * Anything else?
 Let me know in the project's issue tracker